-Save as disclosed above, Mr. Chan has no other relationship with any other Directors, senior management, substantial and controlling Shareholders (as defined in the Listing Rules) and has not held any position with the Company, or any other member of the Group, nor has any directorships in other listed companies in the past three years.
+Save as disclosed above, Mr. Fang has no other relationship (including financial, business, family or other material/ relevant relationship(s)) with any other Directors, senior management, substantial and controlling Shareholders (as defined in the Listing Rules) and has not held any position with the Company, or any other member of the Group, nor has any directorships in other listed companies in the past three years.

-Mr. Werner Peter VAN ECK, aged 55, is an independent non-executive Director of the Company and a member of the audit committee of the Company (the "Audit Committee") and the Remuneration Committee and the chairman of Nomination Committee of the Company.
+Mr. Werner Peter VAN ECK, aged 56, is an independent non-executive Director of the Company, a member of the audit committee of the Company (the "Audit Committee") and the Remuneration Committee and a chairman of the Nomination Committee.
 Mr. Van Eck is responsible for supervising and providing independent advice to the Board.
 Mr. Van Eck joined the Group in July 2015 and has been a director of Home Control Singapore Pte.
 Ltd. and the Company since November 2015 and July 2015, respectively.